 Housing costs in Asbury Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Asbury Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Asbury Park is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Asbury Park who work in food service (12.45%), sales jobs (9.95%), and office and administrative support (9.41%).
+There are especially a lot of people living in Asbury Park who work in sales jobs (12.25%), food service (11.28%), and management occupations (11.02%).

 Asbury Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Despite the fact that it is a small city, Asbury Park has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
+Despite the fact that it is a small city, Asbury Park has quite a few people who take public transportation – mostly taxis - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.

 Asbury Park is an extremely ethnically-diverse city.
 The people who call Asbury Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Asbury Park residents report their race to be Black or African-American, followed by White.
 Asbury Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.14% of the city’s residents.
-Important ancestries of people in Asbury Park include Irish, Haitian, German, and African.
+People of Hispanic or Latino origin account for 23.40% of the city’s residents.
+Important ancestries of people in Asbury Park include Italian, Irish, German, Haitian, and Polish.

 The most common language spoken in Asbury Park is English.
 Other important languages spoken here include Spanish and French Creole.